mercadopago/sdk-php/CONTRIBUTING.md

 Your basic steps to get going:

-* Fork the corresponding toolkit repository and create a branch from master for the issue you are working on.
+* Fork the corresponding SDK repository and create a branch from master for the issue you are working on.
 * Commit as you go following our git conventions.
 * Include tests that cover all non-trivial code.
-The existing tests should provide a template on how to test the toolkit correctly.
+The existing tests should provide a template on how to test the SDK correctly.
 * Make sure all test passes.
 * All code changes are expected to comply with the formatting style.
-* Push your commits to GitHub and create a pull request against the corresponding toolkit component master branch.
+* Push your commits to GitHub and create a pull request against the corresponding SDK component master branch.

 If taking too much time to deliver code, **always** [rebase](https://git-scm.com/docs/git-rebase) towards `master` before asking for a review, and avoid reverse merge commits.